Blueberry Crumble Cheesecake

 Updated on Fri, 06 Jun 2025 19:16:43 GMT

-A slice of blueberry crumble cheesecake.
-Save
+A close up of a blueberry crumble cheesecake.
+Save to Pinterest

 This blueberry crumble cheesecake has become a favorite in my house anytime I need an impressive yet cozy dessert.
 Creamy tangy cheesecake, juicy blueberries, and a buttery brown crumble come together in every slice.
 Whether it is a holiday spread or an afternoon treat with coffee, this cake always brings big smiles and plenty of compliments.